Sun-Mountain/cerealously/README.md

 :o: Find & connect to a cereal/grocery API so that people could just search for and pick out the cereals so they don't have to hunt down the information/facts.
 Then I could theoretically include health information as well.

 ## Credits
+Thank you to Stuart Fooks, Rendon Elsessor, Roger Campbell II, Lindsay Urchyk, and Fathia Mohammed for their help in the creation and deployment of this app.